wormhole-foundation/xdapp-book/src/development/portal/sdkjs/polygon-oasis-relayer.md

 # Polygon to Oasis with Relayers

-In this example we’ll fetch the fee schedule and attach a relayer fee onto our transaction.
-This is a non trivial example as we’ll also use Polygon as a source chain, which has some quirks when it comes to gas estimation.
-In the future, this whole process is being simplified, so check back in the future for hopefully much simpler version of this example.
+In this example, we’ll fetch the fee schedule and attach a relayer fee onto our transaction.
+This is a non-trivial example as we’ll also use Polygon as a source chain, which has some quirks when it comes to gas estimation.

+NOTE: We're working on streamlining this process, so check back in the future for a much simpler version of this example.

-For this example, we’ll need a couple of packages:
+To start, we’ll need a couple of packages:

 ```bash
 npm i --save @certusone/wormhole-sdk ethers node-fetch
 ```

-Then let's get started writing some code:
+Then, get started writing some code:

 ```ts
 import { BigNumber, ethers } from "ethers";